viam-modules/pinctrl/README.md

 # [`pinctrl` module](<https://github.com/mariapatni/pinctrl>)

-The pinctrl module is a board module that accesses the hardware directly through /dev/mem. to control GPIO pins.
+The pinctrl module implements a board component that accesses the hardware directly to control GPIO pins.
 Pinctrl allows boards to switch between hardware PWM and GPIO modes.
-Currently, the raspberry pi5 is supported.
+Currently, the raspberry pi 5 is supported.

 ### Models